 The Goat Barn Self-Guided Tour

-Guests are welcome to take a self-guided walk through the farm and visit the goat barn.
+Guests are welcome to take a self-guided walk through the farm and visit the goat barn, if not out in the fields this is where they will be.
 The herd here is a mix of breeds, and spending a few minutes with them is an unexpectedly joyful experience — particularly if baby goats happen to be in residence, which they often are in spring and early summer.
 There's something about a kid bouncing off a fence post that resets the nervous system entirely.

 Watching the Cheesemaking Process

 Through viewing windows adjacent to the tasting room, guests can observe the cheese-making and packaging process as it happens.
-Staff are usually happy to explain what's taking place — which vat is in which stage of production, why certain cheeses are turned at specific intervals, what determines the texture of a finished wheel.
-For anyone even passingly interested in food and fermentation, it's fascinating.
+When time allows, staff on the floor are usually happy to explain what's taking place.
+For anyone interested in food and fermentation, it's fascinating.

 FREQUENTLY ASKED QUESTIONS